maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

     img, embed, object, video
       max-width: 100%

-And just like that, in all modern browsers, your image will proportionally shrink to fit in its containing element.
-With this code you've also covered several other media types.
+And just like that, in all modern browsers, your image will proportionally shrink to fit in its containing element, and with this technique you've also covered several other media types.

 The end result:
 <br>